Santoshkumaratter/dealnews-data-extractor/CLIENT_LARADOCK_SOLUTION.md

 The setup is now 100% ready for production use with Laradock-style MySQL and phpMyAdmin.
 All testing has been completed and verified.

 **Just run the commands above and everything will work!** 🚀

-## 📞 **Support**

-If you encounter any issues:
-1. Check the troubleshooting section above
-2. Run the test script: `python3 test_laradock_setup.py`
-3. Check the logs: `docker-compose logs scraper`
-4. Verify all services are running: `docker ps`